-Martin E. Feinrider Summer Fellowship for International Human Rights
+Martin A. Feinrider Summer Fellowship for International Human Rights

 Amount of Award

-The fellowship amounts awarded will generally range from $1,000 to $2,000, depending upon student financial need and the number of fellowships offered.
+The Feinrider Summer Fellowship awards will generally range from $1,000 to $2,000 each, but will be determined annually based on the number of funds available and the number of eligible applications.
 The Feinrider Committee reserves the right to not award any fellowships to preserve the integrity of the program.

-The application consists of all of the following:
+1. A complete application consists of the following:

-- Name, NSU #, and anticipated date of graduation
+- a.
+Name, NSU #, and anticipated date of graduation;

-- Address, telephone number and non-NSU email address
+- b.
+Address, telephone number and non-NSU email address;

-- Expected place of employment and number of hours per week you intend to work
+- c.
+Expected place of pro bono employment and number of hours per week you intend to work;

-- Any additional source of funding you are applying for/expect to receive for your work or additional income from other resources
+- d.
+Any additional sources of funding you are applying for/expect to receive for your work or additional summer income from other resources;

-- At least one reference (preferably from NSU)
+- f.
+At least one reference (preferably from NSU).

-- Letter or written statement of verification from expected employer, detailing the job description and verifying that you have been hired or are currently being considered for the available position
+4. A letter or written statement of verification from expected employer, detailing the job description and verifying that you have been hired or are currently being considered for the available position.

 Responsibilities of Fellowship Recipient